 Choosing The Microphone With The Proper Frequency Response

 So there is great variation in the possible frequency responses of microphones.
 There are some microphones out there with “flat” frequency responses across the audible spectrum; some microphones with a narrower band of responsiveness; some with wild variation and “colour” across the frequency spectrum; and others that are specifically tailored for particular instruments.

-Choosing the microphone with the proper frequency response depends on what we’re planning to record.
+Choosing the microphone with the proper frequency response depends on what we're planning to record.
 The response of some microphones is better suited for certain sound sources.
-It’s best to first understand the inherent qualities of what you’re recording and then to compliment the sound with a suitable microphone.
+It's best first to understand the inherent qualities of what you're recording and then to compliment the sound with a suitable microphone.